tokyospliff/Dynamic-Weather-System/README.md

 ## 🤝 Contributing

 We welcome contributions!
 If you have ideas to improve the script or want to fix bugs, feel free to **fork the repository** and create a pull request.
-I appreciate your contributions! 🙌
+We appreciate your contributions! 🙌

 - **Fork** the repo
 - **Clone** your fork